wazo-platform/wazo-platform.org/content/contribute/code.md

 # Editing the code

-Most of Wazo Platform is written in Python, our code follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
-You can use a tool such as [flake8](http://flake8.pycqa.org/en/latest/) to validate that you code respects the standards.
+Most of Wazo Platform is written in Python, following the [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
+You can use a tool such as [flake8](http://flake8.pycqa.org/en/latest/) to validate that your code respects the standards.
 Some repositories also include the appropriate configuration to check your code using the tox command `tox -e linters`.
-Mode details in the [Style Guide](/contribute/style_guide)
+More details in the [Style Guide](/contribute/style_guide)

 Follow the [Guidelines](/contribute/guidelines) to create or improve services.

 Respecting coding standards is not sufficient to warrant quality code.
 Your contribution should not break any existing tests and when possible, it should add tests for the code you are adding.
-We use 3 kind of tests.
-Unittests, Integration tests and acceptance tests.
+We use 3 kind of tests. unit tests, integration tests and acceptance tests.

-## Unittests
+## Unit tests

 Unittests are small tests that exercise a function or method in your code.
 These tests should be fast and should not depend on other services